grafana/grafana/docs/sources/linking/data-link-variables.md

 When linking to another dashboard that uses template variables, select variable values to apply them for whoever clicks the link.

-`${myvar:queryparams}` - where `myvar` is a name of the template variable that matches one in the current dashboard that you want to use.
+- `${myvar:queryparams}` - where `myvar` matches the name of the desired template variable in the current dashboard

+  > **Note:** This example uses advanced variable formatting to convert variables, including those with multiple values, into query parameters.
+For more information, refer to [Advanced variable format options](https://grafana.com/docs/grafana/latest/variables/advanced-variable-format-options/).

-If you want to add all of the current dashboard's variables to the URL, then use `__all_variables`.
+- `__all_variables` - add all of the current dashboard's variables to the URL